-At the tender age of 16, I played summer basketball in the Netherlands and Belgium and spent weeks at a time in places like Amsterdam, Bruges, and Antwerp.
+At the tender age of 16, I played summer basketball in the Netherlands and Belgium and resided in places like Amsterdam, Bruges, and Antwerp.

-My prolonged exposure to new cultures was an experience I’d never forget.
-I spent the next 15 years hoping to recreate that experience, but I could only find time for 1 week at most.
+My first-time exposure to new cultures was an opportunity I’d never forget.
+Over the next 15 years, I dreamt of reliving that experience but I could barely find time for a 1 week get-away, at most.

-Now I can immerse myself in months of adventure by embracing the Art of Slow Travel.
+Nowadays I’ve re-design my life so I can immerse myself in an adventure by embracing the Art of Slow Travel.

 Slow travel bases me in a new location for one to six months.
 This is enough time to connect with the locals which I find enriches my experience in a country.
 Don’t get me wrong, the tourist activities and selfies still get done but they’re not the focus in the beginning.